How the Okta Identity Cloud Helped the FCC Leave its Legacy (Programs) Behind

-Phasing out legacy programs and on-prem infrastructure solved a lot of problems for the FCC, and it didn’t take long for employees to adapt to the new technology.
+An easy transition Phasing out legacy programs and on-prem infrastructure solved a lot of problems for the FCC, and it didn’t take long for employees to adapt to the new technology.
 Laun and Caswell were able to roll out the new technology quickly and without incident, which eased the transition getting employees onboard and educating internal and external users.

 “Okta was one of those very quick things, those very important things that we could use to swing over old services from Legacy Exchange to Office 365,” says Caswell.
 “Managing identity with Okta helped us do a more seamless swing-over without having to worry about a lot of the problems you get with hosting in the AD tenant.”